ryendo/DirichletSimplicityClustered/README.md

 -----

-#### Algorithms 2 & 3: Parallel Eigenvalue Bounds
+#### Algorithms 2: Parallel Eigenvalue Bounds

-The parallel scripts `main_algo2.sh` and `main_algo3.sh` do not produce a single summary message in the main terminal upon completion.
+The parallel script `main_algo2.sh` does not produce a single summary message in the main terminal upon completion.
 Instead, they generate individual result files for each computational task (`j` index) inside the `results/` directory.

 The progress and status of each worker can be monitored through the log files in `Each_Process/log/`.